-1. The estimates are inclusive of all cost necessary to properly demolish all structures, equipment, boilers, tanks, conveying and ancillary buildings, and any other associated equipment and buildings to grade level.
-For purposes of this Study and the included cost estimates, the sites will be restored to a condition suitable for industrial use.

-- 2. Pricing for all estimates is in 2017 dollars. - 3.
+- 1. The estimates are inclusive of all cost necessary to properly demolish all structures, equipment, boilers, tanks, conveying and ancillary buildings, and any other associated equipment and buildings to grade level.
+For purposes of this Study and the included cost estimates, the sites will be restored to a condition suitable for industrial use. - 2.
+Pricing for all estimates is in 2017 dollars. - 3.
 Site areas will be graded to achieve suitable site drainage to natural drainage patterns and seeded but grading will be minimized to the extent possible. - 4.
-Valuation and sale of land and all replacement generation costs are excluded from this scope. - 5.
 For purposes of this Study, it is assumed that none of the equipment will have a salvage value in excess of the scrap value of the materials in the equipment.
-All equipment, steel, copper, and other metals will be sold as scrap. - 6.
+All equipment, steel, copper, and other metals will be sold as scrap. - 5.
 A 20 percent contingency is included on the direct costs in the estimates prepared as part of this study to cover unknowns.
-Owner's indirect costs are included as 5 percent of the direct costs. - 7.
+Owner's indirect costs are included as 5 percent of the direct costs. - 6.
 Market conditions may result in cost variations at the time of contract execution.